-Traditionally used by fishermen and farmers, as well as in factories and schools, baskets made from thin, pliable wire have long been recognized for their utilitarian value.
-More recently, designers have latched onto these lithe vessels as a way to add to touch of retro/rustic or a bit of industrial, without being too heavy or over bearing.
+Traditionally used by fishermen and farmers, and in factories and schools, baskets made from thin, pliable wire have long been recognized for their utilitarian value.
+More recently, designers have latched on to these lithe vessels as a way to introduce a rustic or industrial touch.

-Today, wire baskets of all shapes and sizes—both vintage and modern—are widely available; they add a little dimension to an interior while at the same time providing some very handy storage.
+Wire baskets of all shapes and sizes—both vintage and modern—are widely available; they add dimension to a room while providing some very handy storage.

-Above: Available in many shapes and sizes, farmhouse egg baskets are also among the most versatile: you can hang them from the ceiling, place them on the counter or floor, or even use them as my friend does: as a salad spinner.
+Above: Available in many shapes and sizes, French wire vegetable baskets are among the most versatile: You can hang them from the ceiling, place them on the counter, and even use them, as my friend does, as a salad spinner.
 (Whipping the lettuce around outside is so much fun.)
 When not in use, these baskets collapse flat for easy storage.
 Image via Vintage by Alex Keller.

-Above: Fog Linen offers several stylish wire storage options, like this delicate Desk Tray from Shelf Life; $38.
+Above: Fog Linen offers several stylish wire storage options, including this delicate Wire Mesh Oval Tray from Shelf Life; $25.

-Above: Vintage-Style Locker Baskets like these from Restoration Hardware are useful for storing everything for toys to linens; $39 to $59.
+Above: Vintage-style Pool Locker Baskets like these from Restoration Hardware are useful for storing everything from toys to linens; $39 to $59.